steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/index.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Formal specification of a Hadoop filesystem
+# The Hadoop Filesystem API Definition

 This is an attempt to model the contents a filesystem as a set of paths that are either directories, symbolic links or files; only files may contain data.